 Eventually a gorge opened up in front of us, and it was totally unexpected.
 The Murhcison river has slowly carved its way through the landscape, creating an 80km gorge that exposes red and white sandstone striations which have been here for hundreds of millions of years.

-Thinking about it now, what they fuck would they have eaten?!
+Thinking about it now, what they hell would they have eaten?!
 If they were the first forms of life on land, they must have eaten each other.
-I’m guessing that Giant Scorpion were certainly not vegetarians.
+I’m guessing that Giant Scorpion weren’t vegetarians.
 Can you imagine the second form of life to crawl out of the oceans?
-Fuck me.
-I’m sure it wasn’t long before they were wishing they could grow some gills again, and crawl back in.
+Jesus.
+I’m sure it wasn’t long before they were wishing they could grow some gills, and crawl back in.

-Anyway, it took a good five minutes standing in front of nature’s window to get a picture without any fucking people in it.
-Fucking people.
+Anyway, it took a good five minutes standing in front of nature’s window to get a picture without any bloody people in it.
 Anyhoo, job done, time to scuttle off.

 Although the big storm had moved on, Geraldton was still windy – and I was beginning to learn, that’s just WA.
 Even the trees were telling me that.
 When you look at the bigger picture however, it makes sense.
 The fetch is vast.
 An entire ocean of nothingness and then boom – WA.

 And just south of Australia you enter into the 40th parallel.
 The roaring 40s.
 The notorious trade winds that used to ferry ships over from Europe to Asia.
 After they’d been swept across the Indian Ocean however, they had to turn North past the great unknown southern continent to make it to the far east.

 It was windy as hell, there were tons of ships heading in that direction, and the map was sketchy.
 So it’s no surprise there are so many shipwrecks off the coast here.
 One of them even giving its name to an entire region – the Batavia Coast, where we were headed next.